TonnyKen/IVFinalProject/README.md

 ## Description
 This is a project to visualize the regular pattern of email response behavior of an email user and his/her contacts.

-Using a provided dataset which contains the email information of a user and his/her contacts, we want to figure out XXxx.
+Using a provided dataset which contains the email information of a user and his/her contacts, we want to figure out the regular pattern of email response behavior between email users and their contacts.

 #### Demo: https://tonnyken.github.io
 #### Video: https://vimeo.com/196884388